-Quizzes (90%):
+Quizzes:

-The majority of your grade for the course will be determined by seven open-book online quizzes, each consisting of fifty multiple choice questions.
-Quizzes will include material from lecture and the textbook readings.
-Your lowest quiz grade will be dropped; the remaining six quizzes will make up 90 percent of your total grade for the course.
+The majority of your grade for the course will be determined by seven open-book online quizzes, consisting of 50 multiple-choice questions presented one to three questions at a time with no backtracking.
+The quizzes will include material from lecture and the textbook readings.
 Each quiz will open at 5 PM the Thursday of each week (excluding quiz 7 which opens on Wednesday).
 The quizzes will be open until 11:59 PM the following day.
 For example, the first quiz will open at 5 PM on Thursday and close at 11:59 PM on Friday.
-All times are Eastern Daylight Savings Time (EDT; the time zone of Michigan State University).
+All times are Eastern Daylight Time (the time zone of Michigan State University).
 Once you begin a quiz, you must finish it within 60 minutes.
 If you start a quiz with less than an hour until it closes, you will have less than an hour to complete it.
 For example: a quiz started at 11:50 PM on Friday will close at 11:59 PM after only 9 minutes.
+Your lowest quiz grade will be dropped.
+Each quiz will be worth 50 points.
 The final quiz will open a day early, on Wednesday, June 26, and be due Thursday, June 27, at 11:59 PM (the final day of class).
-There is no back-tracking for the quiz, meaning after you answer a question, you will not be able to return and change your answers later!

-Research Participation (10%):
+Research Participation:

-You will earn the remaining 10 percent of your grade by participating in online psychological studies being run by researchers at MSU.
-You must complete 5 hours of research participation in order to get these points (1 grade point per half-hour x 5 hours = 10 total points).
+You will earn the remaining 25 points of your grade by participating in online psychological studies being run by researchers at MSU.
+You must complete 5 hours of research participation in order to get these points (2.5 points per half-hour).
 Details on how to do this are available on D2L.
 Please note that you must be 18 or older to participate in research.
 If you are younger than 18, or if you prefer not to participate in research, you may also earn these points by completing an alternative assignment, which is described on D2L.
-If you have any questions pertaining to the Humans Participants in Research (HPR) system, contact Audra Jeffrey at jeffre22@msu.edu.
-Please note that you must complete all research participation (or turn in alternative assignments) by Thursday, June 25th at 5 PM.
+If you have any questions pertaining to the Humans Participants in Research (HPR)

+system, contact Audra Jeffrey at jeffre22@msu.edu.
+Please note that you must complete all research participation (or turn in alternative assignments) by Thursday, June 27th at 5 PM.
 No studies will be offered after that time.